nsnam/ns-3-dev-git/doc/manual/source/new-modules.rst

 ****************************

 You can now configure, build and test your module as normal.
-You must reconfigure the project as a first step so that ``waf`` caches the new information in your ``wscript`` files, or else your new module will not be included in the build.
+You must reconfigure the project as a first step so that ``ns3`` caches the new information in your ``wscript`` files, or else your new module will not be included in the build.

 .. sourcecode:: bash

-  $ ./waf configure --enable-examples --enable-tests
+  $ ./ns3 configure --enable-examples --enable-tests
-  $ ./waf build
+  $ ./ns3 build
   $ ./test.py

 Look for your new module's test suite (and example programs,